|

 No. 58.
 The Queen's Gurkha Engineers

-Captain, Queen's Gurkha Officer
+Captain, Queen's Gurkha Officer: No. 1 Dress.

 Sapper: Equipped for Diving.